DrStrangeloovee/my-distroboxes/README.md

 ```

 Note:
-Check that the container user (the one distrobox creates for you) shares the same UID - otherwise you will almost certainly run into issues.
+Check that the container user (the one Distrobox creates for you) shares the same UID - otherwise you will almost certainly run into issues.
 (TODO: document/find solution for this)

 # Open improvements

 The following is a list of open improvements which further automate the setup:

-1. If the user enters the container the first time he should get a message that the container can be setup by running the `init.sh` or it could be baked in the container image.
+1. If the user enters the container the first time he should get a message that the container can be setup by running the `init.sh`, or it could be baked in the container image.
 2. Add chezmoi [machine specific](https://www.chezmoi.io/user-guide/manage-machine-to-machine-differences/) dotfiles
 3. Setup gitconfig (via chezmoi?)
 4. Regarding tooling it is preferred to use [mise](https://mise.jdx.dev/) and install the needed toolchains manually - maybe this could be automated